JaneliaSciComp/BigStitcher-Spark/README.md

 ### Affine Fusion<a name="affine-fusion">

-This performs **fusion with affine transformation models** (including translations of course).
+`affine-fusion` performs **fusion with affine transformation models** (including translations of course).
 It scales to large datasets as it tests for each block that is written which images are overlapping.
 For cloud execution one can additionally pre-fetch all input data for each compute block in parallel.
 You need to specify the `XML` of a BigSticher project and decide which channels, timepoints, etc. to fuse. *Warning: not tested on 2D yet.*

 Here is my example config for this [example dataset](https://drive.google.com/file/d/13cz9HTqTwd9xoN2o7U7UyZrHylr8TNTA/view?usp=sharing) for the main class `net.preibisch.bigstitcher.spark.SparkAffineFusion`: